 V. ENTIRETY OF AGREEMENT AND ACCEPTANCE

 This Statement of Work and any amendments hereto, together with the Agreement, constitute the entire agreement and understanding between DAISY and the PSC with respect to the subject matter hereof, and supersede all previous agreements, proposals, understandings, negotiations and discussions, whether oral or written, between the parties with respect thereto.
 This Statement of Work may be executed in two or more counterparts, each of which shall be deemed an original, but all of which together shall constitute one and the same instrument.
-To the extent there is any conflict between the terms of this Statement of Work and the terms of the Agreement, the terms of the Agreement shall govern and prevail unless expressly stated otherwise in this Statement of Work.
+To the extent there is any conflict between the terms of this Statement of Work and the terms of the Agreement, the terms of this Statement of Work shall govern and prevail.